-Congratulations to the 2016 Missouri National Distinguished Principal, Ms. Beth Houf!
+Congratulations to the 2018 Missouri National Distinguished Principal, Emily Cross!

-Beth Houf, principal at Fulton Middle School in Fulton, MO, has been selected the 2016 Missouri Distinguished Principal by the Missouri Association of Elementary School Principals (MAESP).
-Houf was one of 12 principals from MAESP districts around the state who were honored March 12 at a reception and banquet at Tan-Tar-A Resort in Osage Beach.
+Emily Cross, principal at Indian Trails Elementary in the Fort Osage School District, has been selected as the 2018 Missouri National Distinguished Principal by the Missouri Association of Elementary School Principals (MAESP).
+Cross was one of 12 principals from MAESP districts around the state who were honored March 3 at a reception and banquet at Tan-Tar-A Resort in Osage Beach.
 The event was held in conjunction with the annual MAESP Leadership Conference.

 Emily Cross is an enthusiastic leader who values the voice of students, teachers and parents as she strives to sustain a collective commitment of excellence.
 She believes all members of the learning community are both leaders and learners.
 Every member of the team, from five year old to veteran teacher, should have opportunity to contribute and share their strengths which empowers individuals to better themselves while also understanding the power of being a part of something much greater than one’s self.

 Emily completed her undergraduate degree at Central Missouri State University.
 Like many educators, her passion to challenge her own thinking led her to earning a master’s degree from Webster University and specialist degree from the University of Central Missouri.